 Sabbath Day: Friday

-Raised nominally Presbyterian in a university town up north, Lisa’s faith was largely formed by an imaginative atheist, some thoughtful Roman Catholics, a few Anglo Catholic clergy, a Quaker school, and several wise and wonderful broad-churched Episcopalians.
+Raised nominally Presbyterian in a university town in the mid-Atlantic region of the country, Lisa’s faith was largely formed by an imaginative atheist, some thoughtful Roman Catholics, a few Anglo Catholic clergy, a Quaker school, and several wise and wonderful broad-churched Episcopalians.
 She came into the Episcopal Church through the Canterbury House at SMU in Dallas (she was teaching at the Episcopal School of Dallas at the time).